 The Digital Signature Certificate (DSC) has to be the same as per the user name in CKYC portal.
 We request you to change your DSC to match the CKYC User Name to resolve the error.

-As per Prevention of Money-laundering (Maintenance of Records) Amendment Rules, 2015, Rule 9 (I) (1A), every reporting entity shall within three days after the commencement of an account-based relationship with a client, file the electronic copy of the client´s KYC records with the Central KYC Registry.
+As per Prevention of Money-laundering (Maintenance of Records) Amendment Rules, 2015, Rule 9 (I) (1A), every reporting entity shall within ten days after the commencement of an account-based relationship with a client, file the electronic copy of the client´s KYC records with the Central KYC Registry.

 The Central KYC Registry requires data as per the common KYC template to be captured along with the scanned copy of the certified supporting documents (PoI/PoA)and photograph.